GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
 >
-> ~ *Danny Hillis*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts